jparksecurity/DecisionBot/bytenite_test/README.md

 ### ByteNite API Issues
 - Verify your `BYTENITE_API_KEY` is valid and has appropriate permissions
 - Check the job logs using `get-job-logs.js` for detailed error information
-- Ensure your `OPENAI_API_KEY` is set correctly for the assembler step

 ## File Structure